samuelchassot/Machine-learning/project01/README.md

 We compared multiple degrees of polynomial feature expansion starting from 1 up to 20 with lambda\_s on a 50 value logscale going from 10^-30 to 10^0.
 We balanced underfitting and overfitting by taking care of maintaining the value of lambda\_ _not to small and not to big_ and looking at the sweet spot minimizing the mean squared error.
 Then, we fine-grained the values around the sweet spot to find the most accurate minimum.

 ## cross-validation steps
-We splitted the train set into five distinct subsets to perform cross-validation.
+We split the training set into five distinct subsets to perform cross-validation.